Locahl

 Best for:

-• Mac developers who want the best experience
+• Developers who want the best GUI experience on desktop

 • Users who value automatic features